First Blood: Home media

 David Morrell recorded an audio commentary track for the First Blood Special Edition DVD released in 2002.
 Sylvester Stallone recorded an audio commentary track for the First Blood Ultimate Edition DVD released in 2004.
 This edition also includes the original ending in which Rambo commits suicide, and a "humorous" ending tacked on afterwards.
 A brief snippet of the suicide ending appears in a flashback in the fourth movie Rambo.
 Lionsgate also released this version on Blu-ray.
 Both commentary tracks are on the Blu-ray release.

 Momentum Pictures released an HD DVD version of First Blood in the United Kingdom in April 2007.
 Lionsgate also released First Blood as a double feature on February 13, 2007, along with 2004's The Punisher.
 First Blood was released on 4K UHD Blu-ray on November 9, 2018.

 Reception

 Box office

 First Blood topped the U.S. box office for three weeks in a row, and its $6,642,005 opening weekend was the best October opening at the time.
+It grossed $20 million in its first 10 days.
 The film ended as a significant financial success, with a total gross of $64 million domestically, the highest-grossing film of the fall, and the 13th highest-grossing film of the year.

 The film grossed $160.3 million worldwide, against a $15 million budget.
 It was the first major Hollywood blockbuster to be released in China, where it was released in 1985.
 It sold 76 million tickets in China, the highest for a foreign Hollywood film up until 2018.